Get ready for an amazing math unit with these fun shapes worksheets for kindergarten.

 Children will get to compose and build with shapes, making new shapes, pictures and even the shapes themselves.
 They will get to sort 2D and 3D shapes as well as sorting shapes by attributes like number of sides and vertices.

-Best of all, these games are full of hands-on fun.
+Best of all, these kindergarten shapes worksheets and activities are full of hands-on fun.
 The children will be learning through play which is, by far, their favorite way to learn.

 Real Objects Shape Sorting